EGoverde/Mvvm.Nucleus.Maui/README.md

 Any pages not defined witin `AppShell.xaml` are known as *global routes* and can be pushed from any page.
 You can register these simply as `RegisterView<MyGlobalView, MyGlobalViewModel>()`, as by default they will get their name as route.
 You can however supply a custom one.
 Routes always have to be unique, or the registration will fail.

+## Passing data

-Parameters can be added by supplying an `IDictionary<string, object>`, which will be passed to the `Init` and `Refresh` or various `Navigated` events.
-For Nucleus interfaces these parameters will only be passed during a single navigation action.
+When navigating an `IDictionary<string, object?>` can be passed to the `INavigationService, which will be passed to the `Init` and `Refresh` or various `Navigated` events.
+The dictionary will only be passed once and it will never be null.
+In routes query string parameters are supported as well (e.a. ?myValue=value), but not the recommended approach.

-URL parameters (e.a. &param=true) are not used in the Nucleus events, but are still supported as their default Shell implementation when using routes.
-The dictionary however will also be passed as usual and could be used through `IQueryAttributable`.
+Values can be retrieved using regular `IDictionary` methods, but additionally there are the extensions `navigationParameters.GetValueOrDefault<T>(key, defaultValue) and navigationParameters.GetStructOrDefault<T>(key, defaultValue)`.

+If using `Shell` these parameters can additionally be used as described in the [MAUI documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/navigation#pass-data, including accessing them through `IQueryAttributable` and `QueryProperty`.
+By default the values will be wrapped inside `ShellNavigationQueryParameters`, but this can be turned off in the Nucleus MVVM options (see **Getting started**).

-## Modal Navigation
+## Modal navigation

-When navigating Nucleus will look for known parameters in the navigation parameter `IDictionary<string, object>`.
+When navigating Nucleus will look for certain parameters in the navigation parameter `IDictionary<string, object?>`.
 Currently the following parameters are supported:

 **NucleusNavigationParameters.NavigatingPresentationMode**: Expects a [PresentationMode](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.presentationmode?) that will be added to the page.
 **NucleusNavigationParameters.WrapInNavigationPage**: Wraps a NavigationPage around the target, allowing for deeper navigation within a modal page.

 *Note that above paramaters allow for modal presentation in Shell including deeper navigation (see sample project).
-However this appears an under developed area of Shell and might not be stable.*
+However this appears an underdeveloped area of Shell and might not be stable.*

-## Event Interfaces
+## Event interfaces

 - **IApplicationLifeCycleAware:** When the app is going to the background or returning.
 - **IConfirmNavigation(Async):** Allows to interupt the navigation, for example by asking for confirmation.